The Republic of Cyprus recognised the Republic of Estonia on 12 September 1991 and diplomatic relations were established on 22 January 1992.

 Cyprus is one of the main destinations for Estonian direct investments.
 In 2018, the trade volume between Estonia and Cyprus was 17 mln EUR.
 Cyprus was Estonia´s 55th biggest trading partner overall.
 It was ranked 55th among Estonia’s export partners and 52nd among its import partners.

 Primary sectors: transportation, warehousing, financial and insurance activities, wholesale and retail trade.

-Direct investments from Cyprus in Estonia as of the same date rank 8th with 563,1 million euros (2,9% of all direct investments in Estonia).
+Direct investments from Cyprus in Estonia as of the same date rank 3rd with 1.2 bln EUR (17% of all direct investments in Estonia).
 The primary sectors for investments are the manufacturing industry, administrative and auxiliary activities, real estate activity, financial and insurance activity, wholesale and retail trade, and transport and warehousing.

 Get closer acquainted with Estonia, coming here for a visit, studies, business or investments!

 Get closer acquainted with Estonia and see what are the most important facts and main areas of activity here.

 one of Europe’s business success stories of the last decade, mainly thanks to the sophisticated e-solutions available here.